 - Surgical drapes are applied over your body with a small window left over the right side of the groin.

-- A local anaesthetic is injected into the groin.
+- A local anaesthetic is injected into the groin or wrist if a radial approach is preferred.

-The Interventional Radiologist (IR) feels for the arterial pulse and then makes a minute nick (around 1mm), in the skin over the right groin, and inserts a needle into the artery.
+Groin Approach: The Interventional Radiologist (IR) feels for the arterial pulse and then makes a minute nick (around 1mm), in the skin over the right side of the groin, and inserts a needle into the artery.
 Once in place, a sterile guide wire is placed through the needle into the artery.
 The needle is withdrawn, allowing fine plastic tubes (a sheath and catheter) to be placed over the wire and into the artery. (see Fig. 3)

-The catheter is steered to the arteries feeding the uterus using X-rays to see where it is going.
+The arterial catheter is steered to the arteries feeding the uterus using X-rays to see where it is going.
 X-ray dye (contrast medium) is injected down the catheter into the uterine arteries (this will feel hot, but is not painful).
-Once the uterine blood supply has been established, tiny plastic or Gelatin sponge particles, like grains of sand or wallpaper paste, are injected through the catheter into the uterine arteries.
+Once the uterine blood supply has been established, tiny plastic or Gelatin sponge particles or spheres, like tiny grains of sand or wallpaper paste, are injected through the catheter into the uterine arteries.

 Both the right and left uterine arteries need to be blocked in this way.
 Usually it can all be done from the right groin.
-Some Radiologists prefer to perform the procedure using separate right and left groin punctures.
+Some Radiologists prefer to perform the procedure using separate right and left groin punctures and a radical approach technique is gaining popularity, but gives no better results than from a groin approach.

 On average, the procedure takes about 30 minutes.